DJDevon3/My_Circuit_Python_Projects/Boards/espressif/Adafruit Magtag 2.9 Grayscale/MagTag Daily Weather Forecast/README.md

 With a 10000mah battery (triple 18650 pack) it ran for 3 months without needing a recharge, updating the weather once per day.

-Thief River Falls is Digikey's HQ
+Thief River Falls, Minnesota is Digikey's HQ